Regencies on behalf of Isabella II: The sides

 Broadly speaking, the First Carlist War can be defined as the means to decide the continuity of the Ancien Régime or the triumph of liberalism.

-Carlism defends absolutism.
-Among its ranks are the low rural nobility, the low Basque clergy and Basque and Navarrese peasants.
-The Carlists unite under the cry of "God, Country and Fueros" (Spanish: "Dios, Patria y Fueros") (the defense of the Fueros begins in 1834 by means of an imposition of the Deputation of Biscay (Spanish: Diputación foral de Vizcaya) to Don Carlos).
+Carlism defended absolutism.
+Among its ranks were the low rural nobility, the low Basque clergy and Basque and Navarrese peasants.
+The Carlists united under the cry of "God, Country and Fueros" (Spanish: "Dios, Patria y Fueros") (the defense of the Fueros begins in 1834 by means of an imposition of the Deputation of Biscay (Spanish: Diputación foral de Vizcaya) to Don Carlos).

-The liberals are led by the queen regent Maria Christina.
+The liberals were led by the Queen Regent Maria Christina.
 At first they were moderate liberals, but later there were also progressives.
 The enlightened middle classes, who had to put an end to the Ancien Régime, could be considered liberals.

 The development of the war

 The Carlist uprisings of 1833 are followed by the creation of juntas or local governments.
 When Don Carlos returned to Spain in 1834, he tried to create a government with the General State Administration in the Basque Country and Navarre that would become the national government at the end of the War.
 The Carlists used guerrilla warfare because of their knowledge of the rural environment and because the cities were liberal.
-The First Carlist War is a rural-urban confrontation that has three stages, of two years each:
+The First Carlist War was a rural-urban confrontation that has three stages, of two years each: